Home

 How YOUFactors Helps Build Better Habits

 For example, YOUFactors might send you a reminder to "rate your state" before starting a task.
 Are you rushing?
 Feeling tired?
 This quick check-in helps you adjust your behavior before an error happens.
-The platform also encourages reflection on near misses, helping you learn from them so they don’t turn into real accidents later.
+The digital companion also encourages reflection on near misses, helping you learn from them so they don’t turn into real accidents later.

 By combining proven error-reduction techniques with the convenience of digital tools, YOUFactors helps make safety part of your routine, whether you're at work or at home.